nchepiga/homepage/docs/index.md

 - Quantum scars and constrained dynamics;
 - Supersymmetry.

 I am primary looking for candidates with strong numerical background, but excellent candidates with expertise in other areas of condensed matter theory will also be considered.
-Applications should be sent by e-mail and contain an academic CV including list of publications, the (provisional) title of the PhD/Master thesis, a motivation letter, and the contact information of two referees.
+Applications should be sent by e-mail and contain an academic CV including a list of publications, the (provisional) title of the PhD/Master thesis, a motivation letter, and the contact information of two referees.
 Applications will be considered until all positions are filled.

 ### Postal address: